 And might this help to explain why Darrow nursed an inflated idea of his own knowledge of science?

-This has gone beyond the pale of a lawsuit, Your Honor.
-I have a public duty to perform, under my oath and I ask the court to stop it. |
+Stewart - This has gone beyond the pale of a lawsuit, Your Honor.
+I have a public duty to perform, under my oath and I ask the court to stop it.

 In view of his subsequent ruling, Raulston's response is ironic in the extreme:

-To stop it now would not be just to Mr. Bryan.
-He wants to ask the other gentleman questions along the same line. |
+The Court - To stop it now would not be just to Mr. Bryan.
+He wants to ask the other gentleman questions along the same line.

 How Many People?

 And so it went on, with Darrow asking ridiculous questions to which neither Bryan nor anyone else could possibly supply sensible answers - apparently in the belief that this would show Bryan up as an "ignoramus".
 In practise he merely confirmed that he was incapable of going beyond the simplistic arguments of the "village atheist", a role he had seen his father play out time and time again in his childhood.
-His attack on Bryan merely illustrate the point made earlier that his own thinking on religion and morals never really emerged from the shadow of the emotive and ill-thought-through atheistic opinions of his father, something even Darrow seemed to acknowledge when he attributed his controversial views more to his genes than to his own imagination or experience:
+His attack on Bryan merely illustrated the point made earlier that his own thinking on religion and morals never really emerged from the shadow of the emotive and ill-thought-through atheistic opinions of his father, something even Darrow seemed to acknowledge when he attributed his controversial views more to his genes than to his own imagination or experience:

 "I, like all the rest of the boys, inherited my politics and my religion."